JCluzet/Cub3D/README.md

-# Cub3D for MacOS & Linux 114%
+# Cub3D for MacOS & Linux | Success with 114%

 Cub3D is a 42's project made to recreate the first FPS video game in raycasting history, Wolfenstein3D.